History of the Jews in France: Jewish exodus from France's colonies in North Africa

 The surviving French Jews were joined in the late 1940s, 1950s and 1960s by large numbers of Jews from France's predominantly Muslim North African colonies (along with millions of other French nationals) as part of the Jewish exodus from Arab and Muslim countries.
 They fled to France because of the decline of the French Empire and a surge in Muslim Antisemitism following the founding of Israel and Israel's victories in the Six-Day War and other Arab-Israeli wars.

 By 1951, France's Jewish population totalled around 250,000.
-Between 1956 and 1967, about 235,000 Sephardi Jews from Algeria, Tunisia and Morocco immigrated to France.
+Between 1956 and 1967, about 235,000 Sephardi Jews from Algeria, Tunisia, Morocco and Egypt emigrated to France.

 By 1968, Sephardi Jews from the former French possessions in North Africa constituted the majority of the Jews of France.
 Before World War II and the Holocaust, French Jews were predominately from the Ashkenazi tradition and culture.
 The Sephardim, who follow nusach sepharad (Judaism as per the Sephardic ritual, according to Dan Michman's definition of such Jews), have since had a significant influence on the nature of French Jewish culture.
 These Jews from French North Africa have generally enjoyed a successful social and economic integration and helped reinvigorate the country's Jewish community.
 Kosher restaurants and Jewish schools have multiplied, in particular since the 1980s.
 In part in response to internal and international events, many of the younger generations have committed to religious renewal.

 In the 1980 Paris synagogue bombing, France's Jewish population suffered its first deadly terrorist attack since actions of the German occupation in the Second World War.
 The attack followed an increase in antisemitic incidents in the late 1970s by Neo Nazis.